-Deviations from "Corporate Items Yes No Implemen Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons directors and supervisors.) to respond to shareholde ers' questions.
-Investors may contact the 1 1 / Line, relevant information is also timely rket Observation Post System (MOPS) and ompany attended investor conferences by invitation in 1 3 Investor Hold Conferences or Description Date Be invited • 110/01/19 Be Invited SinoPac Securities Corporation invited the company to conduct an online Institutional Investor Conference 110/04/13 Be Invited First Securities to participate the online Investor Conference.
-110/04/16 Be Invited Taipei Exchange to participate the "TPEx Corporate Day" and conducts company he situation und responsibiliti s audit and man lps the supplications the various described. s the spirit of mutual trust and mutual benefit, nagement of suppliers based on honesty, the er to grow together and create a win-win environmental protection treaties and social system to im prove the relat The company implements the spokesperson tionship between shareholders.
-Shareholders ons on the company's operating performance, No significant difference pect and try to meet the requirements of all stakeholders (shareholders. employees, customers, suppliers). directors (in cluding 3 ind tatus for directors in 2021: All the company's dependent directors) have attended 6-hour : information t that may facilit rses.
-(Please refer to "Other important tate a better understanding of the Company's ectors Profession Enhancement Status"). (vii)Risk manage has an intern ement policies a al control syste and criteria for risk evaluation: The company em and related management measures, and is the measures to reduce and prevent any possible risks (vii)Customer po s. blicy: The mark er requests and keting department is responsible for dealing complaints.
-No significant difference (ix)Company pro ocurement of li ability insurance for directors: The company No significant difference
+Deviations from "Corporate Items Yes No • Description Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons directors and supervisors.) to respond to shareholde ers' questions.
+Investors may contact the Line, relevant information is also timely rket Observation Post System (MOPS) and ompany attended investor conferences by invitation in Investor Hold Conferences or Description Date Be invited • 110/01/19 Be Invited SinoPac Securities Corporation invited the company to conduct an online Institutional Investor Conference 110/04/13 Be Invited First Securities to participate the online Investor Conference.
+110/04/16 Be Invited Taipei Exchange to participate the "TPEx Corporate Day" and conducts company he situation und responsibiliti s audit and man lps the suppli- ler the various les. s the spirit of mutual trust and mutual benefit, nagement of suppliers based on honesty, the er to grow together and create a win-win environmental protection treaties and social system to im prove the relat The company implements the spokesperson tionship between shareholders.
+Shareholders ons on the company's operating performance, No significant difference pect and try to meet the requirements of all stakeholders (shareholders. employees, customers, suppliers). (vi) The continuit directors (in ng education st cluding 3 ind tatus for directors in 2021: All the company's dependent directors) have attended 6-hour • information t that may facilit rses.
+(Please refer to "Other important tate a better understanding of the Company's corporate go vernance-Dir ectors Profession Enhancement Status"). nas an intern ai controi syste and criteria for risk evaluation: The company em and related management measures, and is the measures to reduce and prevent any possible risks S. • (vii)Customer po olicy: The marler requests and keting department is responsible for dealing No significant difference (ix)Company pro ocurement of li ability insurance for directors: The company No significant difference

-Implementation Status Deviations from "Corporate Items Yes No Description Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons has obtained Directors' and officers' (D&O) liability insurance and report at the board meeting on January 1, 2021.
+Implementation Status Deviations from "Corporate Items Yes No Description Governance Best-Practice Principles for TWSE/TPEx • Listed Companies" and reasons has obtained Directors' and officers' (D&O) liability insurance and report at the board meeting on January 1, 2021.
 (Please refer to "Other important information that may facilitate better understanding of the Company's corporate governance - D&O insurance").